Conference Menu

 This symposium brings together active Canadian researchers and international partners working in the research area of radiochemistry to discuss the main challenges in this field and how to accelerate the connection between fundamental advances in radiochemistry to clinical or industry research needs.
 It is the ideal platform for primary students, postdoctoral fellows and early career researchers can present their research and engage with our community.

-Sex, Drugs and Rock’n’Roll: The Chemistry & Biology of G Protein-Coupled Receptors (BM/OR/PTC)
+Sex, Drugs and Rock’n’Roll: The Chemistry & Biology of G Protein-Coupled Receptors (BM)

 Organizers